 Sunday: 2 pm - 8 pm

 At its best, tutoring involves a conversation between a tutor and a writer about the ideology, purpose, direction, construction, and execution of a text.
 That conversation can involve the student’s own writing as well as a text the student might be analyzing, reviewing, or summarizing.
 The tutor will work collaboratively with the student to identify and discuss grammatical, mechanical, and editing issues, particularly as those concerns affect a reader’s understanding; however, the student should not expect the tutor to “catch and fix” every error in a paper.
 The tutors are also an important resource for students who want to understand and adhere to the expectations of college writing and are new to the discourse community.
 Therefore, tutors will also help students with language choice, documentation of sources, tone, and formality.
-We will work very hard to provide tutoring that is informative, engaging, thought provoking, culturally aware and, ultimately, helpful.
+We will work very hard to provide tutoring that is informative, engaging, thought provoking, culturally competent and, ultimately, helpful.

 That philosophy in practice: